Indiana man accused of supplying gun that killed Chicago cop

 U.S. Magistrate Judge Jeffrey T. Gilbert ordered Danzy be held at least until a Wednesday detention hearing.

 Chicago has for years sought to stem the inflow of guns that has helped fueled persistently high homicide rates in the city, especially from nearby states like Indiana, where guns rules aren’t as stringent.

-City, state and federal authorities have made illegal gun trafficking a high priority.
+The U.S. attorney’s office highlighted how the the Department of Justice has made stemming illegal gun trafficking a high priority.

+“Straw purchasers and firearm traffickers enable violence with deadly consequences,” U.S. Attorney John Lausch said in a statement.

 Officers had stopped a vehicle Saturday with two men and a woman inside just after 9 p.m., when a male passenger opened fire, Chicago Police Superintendent David Brown said Sunday.
 Officers returned fire, striking the passenger who appeared to fire at them, said Brown.